wolffshots/connectorr/README.md

   connectorr:
     image: ghcr.io/wolffshots/connectorr:latest
     container_name: app_connectorr
+    volumes:
+      - /var/run/docker.sock:/var/run/docker.sock # this optional and is for ensuring attached containers are healthy and started on reboots
     ## specific port for the app/s you have connected (in this case the ports you access alpine on)
     ## note that they must be unique ports on the actual app side
     ports: